astropy/astropy/docs/units/logarithmic_units.rst

 One can create logarithmic quantities either directly or by multiplication with a logarithmic unit.
 For instance::

-  >>> import astropy.units as u, astropy.constants as c
+  >>> import astropy.units as u, astropy.constants as c, numpy as np
   >>> u.Magnitude(-10.)
   <Magnitude -10.0 mag>
   >>> u.Magnitude(-2.5, u.MagUnit(u.ct / u.s))